 Her mixed media paintings and works on paper are created using acrylic, collage, graphite, silkscreen and ink.
 Referring to imagery of the natural world that is layered upon a matrix of technical schematic drawings, she is interested in different ways of mapping and interpreting experience.

-Teresa has exhibited her work at the Bryant Street Gallery in Palo Also, K. Imperial Gallery in San Francisco, William Sawyer Gallery in San Francisco, the SF MOMA Artist’s Gallery, the Palm Springs Desert Museum, the Bedford Gallery in Walnut Creek and Stellar Somerset Gallery in Palo Alto, among others.
+Teresa has exhibited her work at the Bryant Street Gallery in Palo Also, K. Imperial Gallery in San Francisco, William Sawyer Gallery in San Francisco, the SF MOMA Artist’s Gallery, the Palm Springs Desert Museum, the Bedford Gallery in Walnut Creek, Stellar Somerset Gallery in Palo Alto, Blue Gallery in Kansas City, Missouri among others.
 Her work is in a number of private and public collections across the country, including Oracle Corporation, Intel Corporation, Freddie Mac Corporation, and the American Embassy in Nairobi, Kenya.
 She has been a recipient of grants from the Golden Foundation, the U.C.
 Art Affiliates and the HSU Foundation.
-She is currently represented by the Bryant Street Gallery in Palo Alto and Fresh Paint in Los Angeles.
+She is currently represented by the Bryant Street Gallery in Palo Alto, Blue Gallery in Kansas City, Missouri, Lafontesee Gallery in Grand Rapids, Michigan and Fresh Paint in Los Angeles.

 Teresa lives and works in Arcata, California with her husband, Jack and her son, Alex.